pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

 ## **2. Recommended Modifications for ICMP Transfer Scripts**

 ### **Overview**
-The [ICMP-ReceiveFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-ReceiveFile-PowerShell.ps1) and [ICMP-SendFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-SendFile-PowerShell.ps1) scripts both contain functions that modify firewall rules to enable or disable ICMP ping replies.
+The [ICMP-ReceiveFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-ReceiveFile-PowerShell.ps1) and [ICMP-SendFile-PowerShell.ps1](https://github.com/pjcampbe11/ICMP-TransferTools-PowerShe11/blob/main/ICMP-SendFile-PowerShell.ps1) scripts both contain functions that modify firewall rules to enable or disable ICMP ping requests/replies.

 Since **these modifications require administrative privileges**, and if ICMP traffic is already enabled, the scripts should be modified to remove these unnecessary firewall changes.